opendatasicilia/HfcQGIS-md/docs/release/novita_310.md

   - Novità
 ---

-# Novità rilevanti introdotte nella 3.10
+# Novità rilevanti introdotte nella 3.10 A Coruña

 ## Nuove funzioni